cpit251/github-workshop-training/README.md

 ### What to submit?

-- Add the screenshot to your repository and push it to GitHub.
+- Add a screenshot that shows your completion of all challenges to your repository and push it to your repo on GitHub.
 - Edit this README.md file to include your name, section, and a link to the screenshot image.

   - Here's how to link to the screenshot image in your README file.